PradeepG00/P3-SemanticSegmentation/README.md

 ## Dataset prepare

-1. change DATASET_ROOT to your dataset path in ./data/AgricultureVision/pre_process.py
+1. Change DATASET_ROOT to your dataset path in `./data/AgricultureVision/pre_process.py`
 ```
 DATASET_ROOT = '/your/path/to/Agriculture-Vision'
 ```

-2. keep the dataset structure as the same with the official structure shown as below
+2. Keep the dataset structure as the same with the official structure shown as below
 ```
 Agriculture-Vision
 |-- train